 UNDERSTANDING AND COOPERATION

 Through various methods, The Chandos works to improve understanding.
 Believing that democracy is progress by dialogue and compromise rather than conflict, The Chandos works through seeking understanding and cooperation, to reevaluate our definition of civilisation.
 Peaceful or nonviolent means, far from being a passive force, are about active loving, requiring discipline, fortitude and on occasions great bravery against powerful forces.
-These principles are clarified in the CHANDOS CHARTER, with its emphasis on the goal of not judging others "lest ye be judged", but can be summed up in the requirement for UNIVERSAL, UNCONDITIONAL RESPECT.

 HOW WE WORK